 You can freeze it, too!
 Just cover with the foil nice and tight – I’d recommend at least two layers of foil – and pop it in the freezer for up to 2-3 months.
 Thaw in the fridge overnight and bake as directed.
 Let it sit out for 15 minutes or so first to take the chill off.

-We love to serve big Italian dishes like this baked ziti with a big green salad and some cheesy garlic bread.
+We love to serve big Italian dishes like this baked ziti with a big copycat Olive Garden Salad and some cheesy garlic bread.
 It’s also great with some steamed broccoli or spinach.
 Making this for guests?
 Be sure to make some Garlic & Herb Olive Oil Bread Dip for them to munch on while they wait.

 If you have leftover chicken parm baked ziti, and like I said it does make a ton, cover tightly or place in an airtight container and pop it into the fridge.
 It will stay fresh 4-5 days.

 More Dinner Recipes

 - Easy Weeknight Bolognese